Saturday, February 7, 2026

 I laughed and said wow, that's a lot of Coffeemate.
 She said "Well, I don't wanna be here if he shows up and that shelf is empty, that's for sure!"
 I said "Is he an angry person?
 Does he have a temper?"

-Yes Carol, it's a real hoot.
+Yes Carol, he sounds like a real hoot.

 Saturday, January 10, 2026